MicrosoftLearning/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/Lab04_Ex3_Deploying a Windows device with Autopilot.md

 7. Select **Hardware**, on the right side you see **Enrollment profile**.
 Here you can see that this device was enrolled with the profile you created earlier.

-**Results**: After completing this exercise, you will have successfully created a autopilot .csv file, uploaded it and resettet a device to run thought the Autopilot process.
+**Results**: After completing this exercise, you will have successfully created aa autopilot .csv file, uploaded it and reset a device to run the Autopilot process.

 **END OF LAB**